Endpoint security: Endpoint protection platforms

 An endpoint protection platform (EPP) is a solution deployed on endpoint devices to prevent file-based malware attacks, detect malicious activity, and provide the investigation and remediation capabilities needed to respond to dynamic security incidents and alerts.
 Several vendors produce systems converging EPP systems with endpoint detection and response (EDR) platforms – systems focused on threat detection, response, and unified monitoring.
+Tools like Endpoint Detection and Response (EDR) help monitor and respond to potential threats in real-time, providing valuable defense mechanisms against advanced attacks.
+Additionally, Virtual Private Networks (VPNs) play a critical role in encrypting internet traffic, particularly for users connecting over unsecured networks such as public Wi-Fi hotspots.
+Multi-factor Authentication (MFA) enhances these platforms by adding an extra layer of verification, ensuring that only authorized users can access sensitive systems.